getwax/bls-wallet/extension/README.md

 yarn run dev:chrome # or dev:firefox etc, see scripts in package.json
 ```

 Reset the extension.
-This is useful for getting the wallet to clean slate in development.
-You can acheive this in your browser by either:
+This is useful for getting the wallet to a clean slate in development.
+You can achieve this in your browser by either:

 - Removing the extension and then re-adding via "Load unpacked".
 - Or run `debug.reset();` twice in the background page console.